DTUWindEducation/p0-intro-team-10/GitAnswers.md

 10. What could happen when I push my latest commit to the remote repository without pulling first?

-there might be a conflict with a file if someone has worked on the same thing as you therefore, always pull first, resovle potential conflicts and then push
+there might be a conflict with a file if someone has worked on the same thing as you therefore, always pull first, resolve potential conflicts and then push

 11. What happens when I pull without commiting my local changes first?